Poojabafnaprakash/Network-Application-basics/README.md

 For TCP:

+Build the file with:
+gcc TCPServer.c -o TCPServer

 run this command in one terminal for the server:
 ./TCPServer 4444

+Build the file with:
+gcc TCPClient.c -o TCPClient

 Open another terminal window for the client:
 ./TCPClient 4444